Skip to navigation Skip to content Skip to subnav

 (1)(A) As a prerequisite to licensure for the practice of permanent cosmetics, an applicant shall provide proof of a course of approved study lasting at least 60 hours.

-(B)(i) In addition, the applicant shall obtain at least 40 hours of practical experience, within two calendar years preceding the application, working under the direct supervision of a tattooist or permanent cosmetologist licensed and in good standing with this State or the state in which he or she is regulated, and who has been in practice a minimum of three years.
+(B)(i) In addition, the applicant shall obtain at least 40 hours of practical experience, within two calendar years preceding the application, working under the direct supervision of a tattooist or permanent cosmetologist licensed and in good standing with this State or the state in which the tattooist or permanent cosmetologist is regulated, and who has been in practice a minimum of three years.

 (2) Training shall include successful completion of a three-hour course in universal precautions and infectious diseases.

-(3) Prior to training and obtaining practical experience, applicants shall contact the Office and submit the appropriate forms.
+(3) Prior to training and obtaining practical experience, applicants shall register with the Office in accordance with rules adopted by the Director.

 (4) As used in this subsection, “in good standing” shall mean that the permanent cosmetologist or tattooist supervisor holds a current, unrestricted license in this State or an unrestricted authorization to practice permanent cosmetics or tattooing in another state.
 A permanent cosmetologist or tattooist who holds a restricted license or restricted authorization to practice may petition the Director for permission to be a supervisor, which the Director may grant for good cause shown.